openssl/openssl/NOTES-WINDOWS.md

  4. make -N

+ 5. make -N test

- 5. Build your program against this OpenSSL:
+ 6. Build your program against this OpenSSL:
     * Set your include search path to the "include" subdirectory of OpenSSL.
     * Set your library search path to the OpenSSL source directory.

 Note that this is very experimental.
-Support for 64-bit, dynamic library, and other Configure options is still pending.
+Support for 64-bit and other Configure options is still pending.

 Native builds using MinGW
 =========================